 Animals are not ours to use.
+This includes sheep bred and raised in the Australian animal agriculture industries and exported overseas.
 They value their own life and body and have an interest in continuing their existence and avoiding suffering.
 They should be treated with respect and justice and should not to be treated merely as commodities.
 Further, production of animal products necessarily results in their suffering and death.